Welcome to Bloomington. Beware the leaves of three…and let them be!

 Poison Ivy Symptoms

+Approximately 50% of persons who contact poison ivy will develop symptoms.
+The symptoms vary in severity from person to person.
 Urushiol (the allergenic component of the sap) can begin to penetrate the skin within 5-10 minutes of contact.
-Poison ivy rash can appear in as little as 6 hours or as long as 2 weeks after exposure.
-Generally, you'll see the first blisters within 1-2 days.
+Poison ivy rash can appear in as little as 4 hours or as long as 2-3 weeks after exposure.
+Generally, you'll see the first blisters within 1-14 days.
 Symptoms include:

 - Red, swollen, itchy skin with a rash that can be widespread depending on contact areas.
 Often the rash is streaked or linear in the pattern of contact w/the plant’s sap.